salsa-rs/salsa/book/src/plumbing/cycles.md

 The interface for blocking across threads now works as follows:

 * When one thread `T1` wishes to block on a query `Q` being executed by another thread `T2`, it invokes `Runtime::block`.
-This will check for cycles.
-Assuming no cycle is detected, it will block `T1` until `T2` has completed with `Q`.
+This checks for cycles and, assuming no cycle is detected, returns `BlockResult::Running`.
+Calling `Running::block_on` then blocks `T1` until `T2` has completed with `Q`.
 At that point, `T1` reawakens.
 However, we don't know the result of executing `Q`, so `T1` now has to "retry".
 Typically, this will result in successfully reading the cached value.
 * While `T1` is blocking, its active query stack remains with the database handle.

 ## Cycle detection